dbarowy/bingerator/README.md

     val results2 = new Bingerator(key).SearchWeb("cowboy").take(150).toList

 immediately calls Bing and returns 150 results (because we called `toList` at the end), whereas the previous incantation will not call Bing until you read `results1`. `Bingerator`'s _laziness_ allows you to express a search result simply, without needing to worry about how big the collection should be until you use the results.  `Bingerator` also _caches_ results so that re-reading previous-retrieved results does not again retrieve new results.
-This is important because Bing counts each and every transaction against your monthly quota, thus `Bingerator` saves you money.
-Note that `Bingerator` is presently configured to retrieve the maximum number of results per transaction (50).
+This is important because Bing counts each and every transaction against your monthly quota.  `Bingerator` is presently configured to retrieve the maximum number of results per transaction (50) for maximum savings.

 #### I Don't Get It.
 Can You Show Me How to use Bingerator in a `for` loop?